simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 The development and implementation of qualification requirements in the **resident and Continuous Professional Development (CPD)** areas are managed by the **Office of the Secretary of Defense (OSD)** and **DoD Components**.
 This ensures consistency and alignment with the overall goals of the qualification program.

 Upon completion of the foundational and resident qualification requirements, individuals are eligible to engage in **CPD activities** to maintain and enhance their competence.
 To fulfill the requirements of this issuance, individuals must participate in a minimum of **20 hours per year** of CPD or education activities.
-These activities serve to keep professionals up to date with emerging trends, technologies, and best practices in the ever-evolving cyberspace domain.
+These activities serve to keep professionals up to date with emerging trends, technologies, and best practices in the rapidly changing cyberspace domain.

 ### Cyberspace Personnel Information Management